lmaccherone/documentdb-lumenize/README.md

 ### .NET ###

-There is a fully worked out C# example in DocumentDB-Lumenize.cs found in the root of this repository.
+There is a fully functional C# .NET example in DocumentDB-Lumenize.cs found in the root of this repository.
 But the interesting bits are as follows:

     // Create config for executing sproc.
 See below for all the myriad options that can be specified in the config